Reviews You Can Rely On

 Credit: Jacob Clark

-The Teva Terra Fi 5 provides an incredibly comfortable footbed and is easy to secure, but it fell short due to the bulky strap mounting points that caused some chafing and bleeding until everything was broken in.
+The Teva Terra Fi 5 provides an incredibly comfortable footbed and is easy to secure, but it fell short due to the bulky strap mounting points, which caused chafing and bleeding until everything was broken in.
 The Astral Webber is a water-focused sandal with a soft, comfy foam footbed.
 It feels more like a shoe than a sandal and has a narrow fit, but we experienced no hotspots, and the break-in period was very quick.

 sandals mens - primarily a water shoe brand, astral created a solid contender in...